yuhuixu1993/PC-DARTS/README.md

 ## Notes
 - For the codes in the main branch, `python2 with pytorch(3.0.1)` is recommended for the implement on `Nvidia 1080ti`.
 We also provided codes in the `V100_pytorch1.0` if you want to implement PC-DARTS on `Tesla V100` with `python3+` and `pytorch1.0+`.

+- You can even run the codes on a GPU with memory only **4G**.
+PC-DARTS only costs less than 4G memory, if we use the same hyper-parameter settings as DARTS(batch-size=64).

 - You can search on ImageNet by `model_search_imagenet.py`!
 The training file for search on ImageNet will be uploaded after it is cleaned or you can generate it according to the train_search file on CIFAR10 and the evluate file on ImageNet.
 Hyperparameters are reported in our paper!